boabdilperez/libvirt_controller/README.md

 # Home-made libvirt controller

-Right now I'm just recreating virsh commands and creating other useful functions for interacting with libvirt.
-At some point I will be wrapping these in an API for controlling remote hypervisors.
+Right now I'm just experimenting to play around with controlling libvirt programmatically.
+Nothing about it is production ready, I'm afraid.